In the Spotlight

 What you can do to protect others

+Update: The CDC released new guidelines on April 27, 2021.
 So, you received your second COVID-19 vaccine dose, what’s next?
 If you’re one of the lucky ones who’s fully vaccinated for COVID-19, you’re probably feeling hopeful that you’re free of risk from the virus.
-Although you might be tempted to ditch your mask, gather with friends and family, and travel freely, CDC rules for protecting yourself and others haven’t changed.
+You might be tempted to ditch your mask, gather with friends and family, and travel freely.
+The CDC has a list of safe activities you can do to protect yourself and others.

 Monitor any potential side effects: It’s normal for some people to experience side effects after getting any vaccine.
 You may feel pain or have swelling on your arm or flu-like symptoms, such as fever, chills, tiredness, headache, throughout the rest of your body.
 They should go away after a few days, but if they don’t, contact your health care provider by signing in and sending a Secure Message (sign in required).